 The advent of air conditioning has shaped our homes and family life as well.
 Houses are designed not for ventilation but for central cooling systems.
 Porches, where they exist, are relics of another age, and few new homes include them.
 Families gather inside, in the comfort of 72-degree living rooms, to watch TV.
 Would television have even gained its central place in American family life, were the rooms from which we watch it not so enjoyably cool?

 Glass skyscrapers would not exist without air conditioning.
-Before 1950, skyskrapers were built without large, open floorplans because architects didn’t think that they could rent out space that was more than 25 feet from an openable window.
-That limited the footprint of early skyskrapers.
+Before 1950, skyscrapers were built without large, open floorplans because architects didn’t think that they could rent out space that was more than 25 feet from an openable window.
+Access to windows limited the footprint of early skyscrapers.

 Today there are no openable windows in large new buildings.
-The largest skyscrapers even have to use their air conditioners in the winter because they contain many heat sources and have little surface area and even when it is 5 degrees outside, when the sun comes through a massive glass wall, that side of the building still needs cooling.
+The largest skyscrapers even have to use their air conditioners in the winter because they have so little surface area relative to their volume which contains numerous heat sources including humans and computers.
+Even when it is 5 degrees outside, when the sun comes through an expansive solid glass wall, the sunny side of the building still needs cooling.
 Rebecca Rosen:

 Besides housing design, people had other tricks: taking naps during the heat of the day, carrying hand-held fans around, and, of course, swimming.
 My grandmother told me she used to pay a bus fare and sit on the open, upper deck for hours, riding all around the city.

 The southern US has been the poorest region for all of American history, but it has been growing faster and catching up.
 Undoubtedly one reason it was poorer was that it was too hot for most of history and one reason for its catch-up growth is air-conditioning.
 Ed Glaeser found that the two main factors that are correlated with regional population growth in the US after 1960 are warmth in winter and the prevalence of college educated workers.
-The air conditioner is the main reason why the south has been the fastest growing region of the US once it became widespread.
+Once the air conditioner became widespread, the South became the fastest growing region of the US .

 The Cleveland Fed made a graph showing how the air conditioner contributed to shrinking cold-weather cities and growing hot-weather cities:

 Cooler working temperatures simply make people more productive.
 In Caribbean nations, short-term drops in temperatures are correlated with large increases in GDP.
 Cooler temperatures seem to reduce crime and make people less impatient and violent.
-Air conditioners can bring higher productivity and patience to any climate, but even with modern air-conditioning, extreme heat reduces economic output even in the US:
+Installing air conditioning in public schools is a cost-effective way to raise academic achievement in America.
+Air conditioners can bring higher productivity and more patience anywhere that indoor temperatures climb above 78 degrees, but even in the US where most buildings have modern air-conditioning, extreme heat still reduces economic output: